Regulation and Guidelines

 A candidate who has passed a test may retake it as many times as they want.
 There is no time limit for retaking a test that has been passed.
 If the candidate retakes a test before they have been awarded a Matriculation Examination Certificate, the better grade will be entered on the certificate.
 If the candidate has already been awarded the certificate, and then retakes a test and receives a better grade, they are given a separate certificate of the retaken test.

-A candidate who fails a compulsory test may retake the test three times in the course of three examination periods immediately following the examination period of the failed test.
-The candidate is allowed to change the failed test’s level of difficulty from advanced syllabus level to intermediate/basic syllabus level, but only after it has been verified that their examination still includes at least one compulsory test at an advanced syllabus level.
-If the candidate does not pass the failed test within the prescribed time limit, they must retake the examination in its entirety.
+A candidate who fails a test may retake the test three times in the course of three examination periods immediately following the examination period of the failed test.
+The candidate is allowed to change the failed test’s level of difficulty from advanced syllabus level to intermediate/basic syllabus level, but only after it has been verified that their examination still includes at least one test at an advanced syllabus level.
+If the candidate does not pass the failed test within the prescribed time limit, they must retake the examination from the beginning.
+The candidate may include tests that were succesfully completed in the failed matriculation examination, in the new matriculation examination.

 Restarting the examination